8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 In terms of who's leading the charge for data analysis software, you can expect names like Microsoft and IBM at the forefront.

-But when it comes to clients, there are some heavy hitters that prove alluring to data analysts:
+But when it comes to clients, some heavy hitters prove alluring to data analysts:

 • Bloomberg